 And so, all-in-all, the idea seemed like a great weekend trip.
-A chance to have a leisurely morning with my a past partner, get to the TH by early afternoon and make a quick out-and-back while exploring a new area.
+A chance to have a leisurely morning with my someone, get to the TH by early afternoon and make a quick out-and-back while exploring a new area.

 However, when I arrived at the trailhead, I saw this sign:

 I should say that this trailhead is on state land..but shortly behind the sign, the area turns into BLM land.